A moment’s insight is sometimes worth a life’s experience

 Oil To Gold Ratio: What Is The Story Behind This Metric

-Now, let’s bring in other factors such as the geopolitical situation, terrorism, etc.
+Let’s bring in other factors, such as the geopolitical situation, terrorism, etc.

 The final factor is the emergence of China and India

 as two new energy-hungry consumers.
-In the past, they were not a big factor so when the Saudi’s flooded the markets with oil the effects were usually terrible.
-However, this is no longer the case and so at most the Saudi’s are simply going to provide the astute investor with a lovely opportunity to load up on extra shares of energy stocks at incredibly low prices.
-In fact, most of the small-cap stocks in this sector have already priced in 40 dollar oil and are now looking into the future.
+In the past, they were not a big factor, so when the Saudis flooded the markets with oil, the effects were usually terrible.
+However, this is no longer the case, and so, at most, the Saudis are simply going to provide the astute investor with a lovely opportunity to load up on extra shares of energy stocks at incredibly low prices.
+Most of the small-cap stocks in this sector have already priced in 40-dollar oil and are now looking into the future.
 Another interesting fact is that most of them hardly rallied when oil was putting in new highs on a weekly basis.
 This suggests that the next time around certain small-cap stocks will experience rather huge explosive gains.

 Conclusion on Oil To Gold Ratio Debate

-We are not advocating that Gold is not a good investment; we are simply stating that the ratio above quite clearly illustrates which of the two will provide a better rate of return on capital in the short to intermediate time frames.
-Long term everyone should have a certain portion of their money in either Gold bullion or Silver bullion.
-Indeed since we made this info available to our subscribers (Jan 30, 2007) oil has moved up significantly.
-Oil has roughly risen 18% since then; from a low of 51 to a high of 60.00.
-In the same time frame, Gold has gained risen by 10%; this is by no means a shabby gain.
+We are not suggesting that Gold is not a good investment.
+Rather, we are stating that the above ratio clearly illustrates which of the two, Gold or Silver, will provide a better rate of return on capital in the short to intermediate time frames.
+It is recommended that everyone should have a particular portion of their money invested in either Gold bullion or Silver bullion.

 People of humour are always in some degree people of genius